Maha: Heavy Nashik rains submerge river bed temples; residents keep eye on water level around Dutondya Maruti idol | Law-Order

 Heavy rains continued to lash Maharashtra's Nashik district on Monday, leading to water levels of several rivers rising and the submergence of many temples that are located on the bed of the Godavari river, officials said.

+In the last 24 hours, Nashik district received 68.4 millimeters of average rainfall, with Surgana receiving the highest rainfall of 238.8 mm, followed by Peth 187.6 mm and Trimbakeshwar 168 mm, the official said.

+Ghat areas like Trimbakeshwar and Igatpuri traditionally get heavy rainfall, but this time Surgana and Peth have also witnessed considerable downpours, he added.

-They added that water levels are expected to rise further due to release of dam water later in the day.
+Officials said water levels are expected to rise further due to the release of dam water later in the day.

+A total of 10,000 cusecs (flow of water measured in cubic foot per second) water will be released from Gangapur Dam, while the figures are 19,266 cusecs for Chankapur Dam and 15,080 cusecs for Darana Dam, they said.

 The official told PTI residents of villages along the banks of the Godavari as well as some other smaller rivers have been alerted to the situation, though the water level at present is below the 'danger' mark.